AlibabaCloudDocs/ram/intl.en-US/Security Settings/Basic security settings/Generate and download user credential reports.md

 A user credential report contains the details of your Alibaba Cloud account and Resource Access Management \(RAM\) users.
 The details include logon passwords, AccessKey pairs, and multi-factor authentication \(MFA\) devices.
 User credential reports can be generated and downloaded in the RAM console.
 You can use the user credential reports for compliance checks and auditing.

-1. Log on to the [RAM console](https://ram.console.aliyun.com/) by using an Alibaba Cloud account.
+1. Log on to the [RAM console](https://ram.console.aliyun.com/) by using your Alibaba Cloud account.
 You can also log on as a RAM user that is attached with the AliyunRAMFullAccess policy.

 2. In the left-side navigation pane, click **Overview**.